slaskawi/vault-poc/README.md

 Besides automated unsealing, gatekeeper tokens can also be used to provde a production operations team with the ability to manually unseal the barrier without giving them the unseal keys, or access to the data in the barrier.
 The K-Stash service owner could provide that team with several "emergency tokens" in the event that K-Stash is restarted and there is no unseal automation, or the automation is not working as expected.

+### Access Tokens
+Access tokens are generated for consumers to provide them access to the encrypted data within the barrier.
+Access controls can limit a token's capabilities based on path prefix.
+By default, they expire after one hour, but can be renewed or revoked as needed.

 ## Security Considerations
-K-Stash takes a separation of concerns approach to ensure data security by defining a list of personas and providing each with the least-priviledged access required.
+K-Stash takes a separation of concerns approach to ensure data security by defining a list of personas and providing each with the least-privileged access required.

 ### Personas
 #### Service Owners
-Service owners install/manages k-Stash instances.
+Service owners install/manages K-Stash instances.
 This persona is responsible for securing the unseal keys and should distribute them in such a way that there are never enough unseal keys in a single location to unseal the barrier.
 This persona needs to seal/unseal the barrier and rotate encryption keys and unseal keys.
 This persona does not need access to encrypted data stored in the barrier.